-Well, it’s not quite that simple.
-Although many call centers do exactly that.
-If this is what you do in your call center, you need to read on.
-Let me explain why that approach can be so damaging.
+Though many call centers take this approach, developing efficient schedules may not be this simple.
+If this is what you do in your call center, read on to learn why that approach can be so damaging.

 Graphs can be misleading.
 One of my favorite tricks (I mean “analytical techniques”) is to set the graph axes to show the picture I want to show.
 You can take any graph and extend each axis so much that gaps look more significant or less significant than they really are.

 Take a look at the two graphs below: